xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/save.md

 ```

 Additional operations may be performed before saving the workspace.
-For further information, see Set Workspace Save Options on page 1.
+For further information, see [Set Workspace Save Options](../../../the-i-beam-operator/a-z/set-workspace-save-options.md).